-The treatment is given by means of an injection, usually given by a single injection into the muscle of your bottom, however, if it needs to be administered by any other route, this will be discussed with you.
+The treatment is given by means of an injection, usually given by a single injection into the buttock (the muscle of your bottom), however, if it needs to be administered by any other route, this will be discussed with you.
 The dose is calculated according to your height and weight.
 Before the injection, blood tests are done to check liver and kidney function and to ensure that you are not anaemic.

 This method has been developed to avoid surgery.
 However, it does require careful monitoring and follow-up.
 This means that you will have to attend the hospital regularly for blood tests to monitor your hCG levels until the tests are negative.
 This can take several weeks, and this will be explained by your doctor.
 Your hospital will make arrangements for you to have the hormone level checked.
 Your doctors will usually test your hCG levels on the day the medicine is given, again on day four, and on day seven after the injections.

 The hCG level often rises on the day four blood test because the action of methotrexate is not instantaneous, so the cells will have continued to divide for two or three days after the injection was given, and some cells release more hCG when they start to disappear.
 Your doctors are looking to see a drop in your hCG value of at least 15% between days four and seven.
 If there has not been a 15% drop, this is when the doctors will consider a second dose of methotrexate or surgery.